AdebanjoOayinka/PALMORA-GROUP-HR-ANALYSIS/README.md

              *- A Bar chart was used to show the count of employess under each salary band inthe organization.

-        ● Also visualize this by regions
+        ● Also visualize this by regions:
              *- Bar charts was used to show for each region

    ## ANALYSIS FOR BONUS PAYOUTS

-        ● Calculate the amount to be paid as a bonus to individual employees *- Using  the (INDEX) and (MATCH) functions to extract the bonus ratings.
+        ● Calculate the amount to be paid as a bonus to individual employees:
+              *- Using  the (INDEX) and (MATCH) functions to extract the bonus ratings.

               *- The excel function (MULTIPLY) was used to get the bonus pay for each staff.

-        ● Calculate the total amount to be paid to individual employees (salary inclusive of bonus)
+        ● Calculate the total amount to be paid to individual employees (salary inclusive of bonus):
               *- The excel function (MULTIPLY) was used to get the product of the bonus pay and salary for each staff.

-        ● Total amount to be paid out per region and company-wide
+        ● Total amount to be paid out per region and company-wide:

               *- The excel function (ADDITION) was used to get the sum the total payout for the organization.